What are essential oils?

 Patch testing is used to determine the cause of allergic contact dermatitis.
 Patches containing small amounts of potential allergens are applied to the back and then removed after 48 hours to observe for an allergic reaction, which manifests as localised eczema.
 The test site is observed again after an additional 48–96 hours .

 Patients who are allergic to essential oils commonly have multiple sensitisations .
 Most patients with allergic contact dermatitis to essential oils also have positive reactions to fragrance mix I in the baseline series; however, extended patch testing is necessary, because not all affected patients are positive to fragrance mix I .
+Patch testing to the patient's own products is useful as the allergen may be an oxidised component .

 Gas chromatography and mass spectrometry have been used experimentally to analyse essential oils in order to identify common allergens within them .

-The main conditions confused with allergic contact dermatitis to essential oils are:
+Conditions that may co-exist or be confused with allergic contact dermatitis to essential oils are:

 Irritant contact dermatitis to essential oils in high concentrations can coexist with allergic contact dermatitis.
 Irritant contact dermatitis is confined to the area of contact with the offending substance, whereas allergic contact dermatitis can extend beyond the area of direct contact .